 - Transportation (avg, mixed modes): ~$612/mo (=$7,342/yr).1

 Note on utilities: MIT’s “housing” cost uses HUD gross rent and generally includes basic utilities (except phone/internet/cable).
-If your lease excludes some utilities, add those separately; if it’s all-in, don’t double-count.1
+If your lease excludes some utilities, add those separately.
+If they’re all-in, don’t double-count.1

 Housing Costs: Rent, Buying, and Neighborhood Differences

-Home values (city): Zillow’s typical value sits near $234,799 (city only; metro is higher).
-Whether buying beats renting depends on rate, term, down payment, taxes/insurance, and how long you’ll stay.3
+Home values (city): Zillow’s typical value sits near $234,799 for the city only; the metro figure is higher.
+Whether buying beats renting depends on your interest rate, term, down payment, taxes, insurance, and how long you plan to stay.3

 Buying vs. Renting

-- Buying can build equity if you’ll stay several years; run a full monthly PITI (principal, interest, taxes, insurance) and HOA/maintenance comparison before deciding.
+- Buying can build equity if you’ll stay several years.
+Run a full monthly PITI comparison (principal, interest, taxes, insurance) plus HOA and maintenance before deciding.

 Transportation: Public Transit, Driving, and Biking Expenses